People, Cities & Nature

 Understanding how light, microclimate, and understorey conditions change over the first 40 years of development will provide councils with critical information for long-term planning to maximise efficiency of resource allocation.
 City councils will be provided with improved restoration planting guidelines to maximise both immediate and long-term success of projects.

 Enrichment Experiment In naturally functioning ecosystems, forests composed largely of sun-loving pioneer trees are normally replaced by late-successional shade-tolerant trees like rimu or tawa.
 These large, slow-growing trees often depend on birds (e.g., kererū, tūī) to disperse their seeds but in many of our towns and cities these birds are now absent and the late-successional trees are not returning to restored areas.

 We know that facilitating forest succession by enriching restoration plantings with late-successional tree seedlings will speed the natural process of succession and provide habitat structure and food resources to bring back our iconic native birds.
 Aiding establishment of these late-successional trees is the final stage of stabilising young restored forests, ensuring they will last a long time without much need for maintenance or expense.
-Within forest plantings aged 5-40 years we will establish manipulative experiments to determine optimal conditions for introducing seedlings of late-successional canopy species and epiphytes.
+Within forest plantings aged 5-40 years we have established manipulative experiments to determine optimal conditions for introducing seedlings of late-successional canopy species and epiphytes.

 Study sites The study sites for the Plantings research project are in nine cities: